Montessori Activities for 3-Year-Olds: 15 Calm Ideas, Setup Tips, and Shelf Plan

 - a set of small wooden trays so each activity has a clear boundary

-- a learning tower or the sturdier Guidecraft Kitchen Helper if your child always wants to work at the counter
+- a simple learning tower or the sturdier Guidecraft Kitchen Helper if your child always wants to work at the counter

 Those tools unlock a lot more real-life activity than another toy usually does.